delta-io/delta-rs/docs/integrations/delta-lake-datafusion.md

 Delta Lake works well with the DataFusion Rust API and the DataFusion Python API.
 It's a great option for all DataFusion users.

-Delta Lake also depends on DataFusion to implement some functionality under the hood.
+Delta Lake also depends on DataFusion to implement SQL-related functionality under the hood.
 We will also discuss this dependency at the end of this guide in case you're interested in learning more about the symbiotic relationship between the two libraries.

 ## Delta Lake performance benefits for DataFusion users